 The global spread of the SARS-CoV-2 coronavirus is bringing enormous disruption to all areas of everyday life and the economy.
 This is also combined with turbulence on the commodity and capital markets.
 The consequences particularly for the further development of individual economies and the world economy as a whole cannot reliably be predicted at the current time.
-Despite this, we expect economic recovery to commence in the course of 2020.
+Nevertheless, we anticipate an economic recovery later in the course of 2020.